random-bits-studio/use-siwe/README.md

 ### UseSiweOptions

-Use-siwe accepts an object of options.
+UseSIWE accepts an object of options.
 Currently this consists of one optional
 setting:

 #### Usage